-- Review and revise company’s business operations, where necessary, revise relationships with vendors to meet the requirements of the GDPR to ensure that those third parties receive and process personal data in a lawful way.
+- Review and revise the company’s business operations, where necessary.
+Revise relationships with vendors to meet the requirements of the GDPR.
+Ensure that those third parties receive and process personal data in a lawful way.

 - We put Data Processing Agreement in accordance with the GDPR available to sign upon your request.

 Any information relating to an identified or identifiable natural person (‘Data subject’).
 An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as – name, email address or location, and also online identifiers like IP address, types of website cookies, and other device identifiers.